syncfusion-content/blazor-docs/blazor/dropdown-list/selection.md

 ## Programmatically change the selected value

-You can change the component value programmatically or externally by the component instance using [`@ref`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/ref) property of the component.
+You can change the component value programmatically or externally by the component instance using [`@ref`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/ref) attribute of the component.
 The below sample demonstrates how to change the value of the component using click event of the button component.

 {% highlight cshtml %}